 It is notable that the GX7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 350D does not offer wifi capability.
+In contrast, the 350D does not provide wifi capability.

-Both the 350D and the GX7 have been discontinued, but can regularly be found used on eBay.
+Both the 350D and the GX7 have been discontinued, but can regularly be found used on ebay.
 The 350D was replaced by the Canon 400D, while the GX7 was followed by the Panasonic GX85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 350D Manual (free pdf) or the online Panasonic GX7 Manual.
+Further information on the features and operation of the 350D and GX7 can be found, respectively, in the Canon 350D Manual (free pdf) or the online Panasonic GX7 Manual.

 So what conclusions can be drawn?
 Is the Canon 350D better than the Panasonic GX7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.